Indoor cycling clothing can help make the unpleasant experience of sweating it out indoors a lot more bearable for some riders.

-The concensus from experts is that whilst many riders will get on fine sticking to their standard gear, some people will find that getting hot, sweaty and sitting in a static position will lead to saddle sores.
+The consensus from experts is that whilst many riders will get on fine sticking to their standard gear, some people will find that getting hot, sweaty and sitting in a static position will lead to saddle sores.

 As former British Cycling head of physiotherapy Phil Burt put it: “If you allow the area to get hot and wet and apply pressure, you’ve got a recipe for a certain type of saddle sore.”